 The most common causes of eye redness are

-Scratches of the cornea (the clear layer in front of the iris and pupil) and foreign objects in the eye are also common causes.
+Scratches of the cornea Corneal Abrasions and Corneal Foreign Bodies Foreign bodies in the cornea cause abrasions, resulting in pain and redness, and lead to infections, even after they are removed.
+Most of these injuries are minor.
+(See also Overview of Eye... read more (the clear layer in front of the iris and pupil) and foreign objects in the eye Corneal Abrasions and Corneal Foreign Bodies Foreign bodies in the cornea cause abrasions, resulting in pain and redness, and lead to infections, even after they are removed.
+Most of these injuries are minor.
+(See also Overview of Eye... read more are also common causes of eye redness.
 In these cases, however, the person is more likely to consider the problem to be an eye injury, eye pain, or both.
 Corneal scratches may be caused by contact lenses or by foreign objects or tiny particles trapped under the eyelid.
 Occasionally, very dry air can cause some eye redness and irritation.

 Not every case of eye redness requires evaluation by a doctor.
 The following information can help people decide when to see a doctor and to know what to expect during an evaluation.
 In most cases, people with eye redness can be evaluated by a general health care practitioner rather than an ophthalmologist (a medical doctor who specializes in the evaluation and treatment—surgical and nonsurgical—of eye disorders).

-Deep eye pain should be distinguished from irritation.
+Deep eye pain Eye Pain Eye pain may be severe and seem sharp, aching, or throbbing, or people may feel only mild irritation of the eye surface or the sensation of a foreign object in the eye (foreign body sensation)... read more should be distinguished from irritation.
 People who have warning signs, particularly deep pain or a change in vision, should see a doctor right away.
 If no warning signs are present, it is safe to wait a couple of days or so, but people may want to see a doctor sooner so that they can start treatment quickly.

 Doctors first ask questions about the person's symptoms and medical history and then do a physical examination.
-What they find during the history and physical examination often suggests a cause of eye redness and the tests that may need to be done ( Some Causes and Features of Eye Redness).
+What they find during the history and physical examination often suggests a cause of eye redness and the tests that may need to be done (see table Some Causes and Features of Eye Redness Some Causes and Features of Eye Redness ).

 How long redness has been present